By Anthony Caruso III | Publisher

 While the show has helped his racing operation, it has also hampered his main job.
 Skelton also owns his own business, as the owner/operator of Todd’s Transport.

 “The way that it really hurts is that I’m away from home a lot,” Skelton said.
 “I normally would work five-or-six days a week.
 While sometimes, it would turn into three-days-a-week, because I have to get the car ready and I’m very blessed to have the crew that I’ve got.
 They pretty much do all the work on the car for me, but whenever I have to take off of work for traveling, that kills my business, because I own my own business.
 If I’m working on the car or racing, that makes it hurt at home.
 I haven’t gotten paid to race other than our winnings.
-Everyone think you’re getting rich, because you were on the show.
+Everyone thinks you’re getting rich, because you were on the show.
 Well, I didn’t get one penny, except for … you know … I’m not going to say who, but the big names.
 I know they got paid to go out there.
-If you take the little racers, like myself, we didn’t get anything to go to American Outlaws Live.
+If you take the little racers, like me, we didn’t get anything to go to American Outlaws Live.
 That whole weekend, I spent about $2,000 to get us out there: hotel rooms, fuel, etc. … you got to love this sport, because you’re not going to get rich doing it.

 “The thing they didn’t show on the TV show, I know it’s hard to put two days worth of racing into an hour, a lot of people we know, they understand what happened.
 In reality, we hurt the motor in testing, as we collapsed seven ring lands and we ended up being down two cylinders.
 On top of that, we were running a screw blower and we noticed at the time, it wasn’t building enough boost.
 It was making a heck of a racket; we tried to switch cars.
 I got it OK with a friend of ours, who was going to allow us to drive one of his cars.
 Some of the racers did not like it, because the car was probably the fastest one there.
 I could understand it.
 It’s a stupid fast car that runs 3.90s, but they wouldn’t let me switch cars.
 I could understand that.
 I would say on a prepped track, it’s as fast as James Finney’s [the American Outlaws Live winner] I think.
-On a No Prep track, if I had gotten it down the track, it would be real tight, but the car I was going to drive, I know it’s been a 3.70 on a No Prep track.”
+On a No Prep track, if I had gotten it down the track, it would be really tight, but the car I was going to drive, I know it’s been a 3.70 on a No Prep track.”

 Despite the car being injured, he still decided to drive The Predator at the event.